Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 374 Dedatur cupido iam dudum nupta marito.

 375 Currite ducentes subtegmina currite fusi.
-(based on the apparatus criticus, (378 (=375))Thompson places 378 here in his edition, which means he combines the repeated lines 375 and 378...however, he later adds one of these repetitions to 381.
+- based on the apparatus criticus, (378 (=375)) Thompson places 378 here in his edition, which means he combines the repeated lines 375 and 378...however, he later adds one of these repetitions to 381.
 At first we thought he simply moved 378 to 381, but his note in the apparatus criticus says otherwise.
-This is very interesting)
+This is very interesting.

 376 Non illam nutrix orienti luce revisens